CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Self Balancing Tree on HackerRank.
 Can you complete the challenge? (https://hr.gs/baafdb)

 **Thoughts**: DSA not only balances trees but also human life as well lol!

+### Day 61: April 08, 2022

+**Today's Progress**: Success!
+Just solved Largest Rectangle on HackerRank.
+Can you complete the challenge? (https://hr.gs/caeece)

+**Thoughts**: DSA is becoming a significant part of every programmmer's life!